Robert-Janagap/grade-viewing-system/README.md

-# online-grading-system
+# grading-viewing-system
-online grading system a web app for teachers and students also in parents.
+online grade viewing system for teacher and students